 Built in the 19th century by entrepreneur Henry Thompson, Macaria has served as a home, grammar school and Council offices.
-Widely reputed to be haunted, it is a fine example of the period's architechture.
+Widely reputed to be haunted, it is a fine example of the periods architecture.
+Currently home to the Alan Baker Art Gallery.
+The gallery showcases works from local artist Alan Baker and others.